 Definitely WorthyThese are the guys I don't have to think hard about.
 They belong, and that's all there is to it.
-Obviously, because of the PED issue, not all of these guys may make my final ballot.
+Obviously, because of the PED issue, it's possible that not all of these guys may make my final ballot.

 |2007 Upper Deck Masterpieces #90 Curt Schilling|

 You know the world is a crazy place when the one guy NOT associated with PEDs is the most controversial figure...

 Probably WorthyThese players have strong cases, but not airtight.
 There are usually some reservations.
 However, if they get elected, I won't have a problem with it.